 Active land management has occurred since Merry Lea came under the ownership of Goshen College in 1980.
 Land management activities support all aspects of Merry Lea’s mission.
-Merry Lea maintains, restores and manages for a diversity of native Northeast Indiana plant and animals.
+Merry Lea maintains, restores, and manages for a diversity of native Northeast Indiana plants and animals.

-Human needs are considered in the management of Merry Lea’s land.
-Humans are recognized as a natural part of many ecosystems.
-Given that recognition, Merry Lea’s land base is also managed to provide opportunities for appropriate educational, recreational and product/income activities consistent with the organization’s other mission components.
+Human needs are considered in the management of Merry Lea’s land and humans are recognized as a natural part of many ecosystems.
+Given that recognition, Merry Lea’s land base is also managed to provide opportunities for appropriate educational, recreational, and product/income activities consistent with the organization’s other mission components.

-Merry Lea’s landscape is part of the larger landscape of Northeast Indiana.
+We also recognize that Merry Lea’s landscape is part of the larger landscape of Northeast Indiana.
 Consultation with fraternal land management partners, such as the Indiana Division of Nature Preserves and Indiana Chapter of the Nature Conservancy, has led Merry Lea to manage its landscape so as to provide 30-35% in early successional (herbaceous and shrub) native plant communities.
-See restoration efforts.
+See restoration projects for more details.

 Additional Management Roles

 Using the above management practices Merry Lea also actively identifies and restores ecosystems representative of the pre-European settlement (ca. 1830’s) landscape found in NE Indiana.
 These include: wetland communities (52 ac.), dry oak woodland and savanna (13 ac.) and tall grass prairie (77 ac.).
 Except for the Bear Lake Prairie, prairie sites were created on abandoned cropland using local genotype (purchased or collected on-site) grass and forb (wildflower) species that have be recorded as native to Noble County (Flora of Indiana, C. Deam, 1940).
 Creation of prairie habitat and restoration of the oak woodland community will continue for decades to come.